LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 The corresponding coefficients can be found in :cite:p:`VSH:04, MBA:14`, respectively.

-LSRK methods of STS type are designed stiff problems characterized by having Jacobians with eigenvalues that have large real and small imaginary parts.
+LSRK methods of STS type are designed for stiff problems characterized by having Jacobians with eigenvalues that have large real and small imaginary parts.
 While those problems are traditionally treated using implicit methods, STS methods are explicit.
 To achieve stability for these stiff problems, STS methods use more stages than